 Garages and permanent outbuildings

 Repair category 2

-Notes Aspects of the garage construction may have a limited lifespan with the roof requiring repair/replacement.
+Notes Aspects of the outbuildings construction may have a limited life span including the roof coverings.
+Evidence of decay/weathering was also noted to areas of joinery which will deteriorate if left unattended.
 Some patch repair and regular ongoing maintenance should be anticipated.
-A normal level of maintenance will be required to the outbuildings.